Bio 2010 - Microbiology » Spring 2023 » Lecture Exam 2

 Which of the following has the highest radiation energy?

-A. light with a long wavelength
+A. light with a short wavelength

-B. light with an intermediate wavelength
+B. light with a long wavelength

-D. radio wavelength
+C. radio wavelength

 Question #20